RuiDGPires/Simple-Turing-Machine-Emulator/Decorators.md

 Similar to the method rejectOthers(), this descriptor rejects all undefined connections of the state or link it affects.

 ## Reset
-Clears all previosly existing connections of what it affects
+Clears all previously existing connections of what it affects